New Orleans Summer Festivals

 Priorities, Priorities

 While the price of Jazz Fest tickets continues to climb, the fact of the matter is you can still see some grade-A headliners for a bargain rate compared to similar (or even smaller) festivals.
-Many locals treat Jazz Fest as a chance to see big acts on the relative cheap.
+Many locals treat Jazz Fest as a chance to see big acts for relatively cheap.
 On the flip side, if you live in or near the city, you can see the New Orleans musicians throughout the year at local venues, which means there’s less pressure to see them on the Fairgrounds.

 If you’re coming in from out of town, you may have the opposite scenario prioritized — you can see big-name acts anywhere, but this is your best chance of seeing Louisiana music on its native soil.
 In addition, smaller local acts often occupy stages that are less crowded, and everyone enjoys a break from the seething masses.